Aurelien-Pelissier/High-Harmonic-Generation/README.md

 &nbsp;

-## Reports
+## Further details
-For more details about the methods used in the simulation, references, or more detailed results, you can check the report and the research poster, available in the `report/` folder.
+For more details about the methods used in the simulation, references, or more detailed results, you can check the report available in the `report/` folder.
+For any related questions, feel free to contact the author.